Dano125/Nitzagram/README.txt

 670. The rule under ing the  te
 671. The rule under me is telling the truth
 672. The rule above me is lying
-673. WHEN YOU UPLOAD A MEME MAKE SURE IT'S NOT JUST CROPPED PORN!!!
+673. WHEN YOU UPLOAD A MEME MAKE SURE IT'S NOT JUST CROPPED P*RN!!!
 674. DON'T WRITE WITH ONLY CAPS!!!
 675. No loli, only milfs
 676. Zindani isn't allowed to turn on Mizrahit